Skip to content

 manual_playback_2

-On this screen, we shall follow through the steps listed in the test case.
-This involves opening up MS Paint, creating a new canvas, adding some lines using the pencil and then adding some text using the text tool.
-As you perform these steps, click on the Pass button to indicate that each step has passed.
+On this screen, we will follow the steps listed in the test case.
+This involves opening MS Paint, creating a new canvas, adding some lines using the pencil, and then adding some text using the text tool.
+As you perform these steps, click the Pass button to indicate that each step has passed.
 You can also minimize the manual playback screen by clicking the >| button.

 manual_playback_3